yuekaizhang/dynamo/docs/get_started.md

 - **Basic and Kv Aware Router**–Route and load balance traffic to a set of workers.
 - **Workers**–Set of pre-configured LLM serving engines.

-To run a minimal configuration you can use a pre-configured example.
+To run a minimal configuration, use a pre-configured example.

 ### Start Dynamo Distributed Runtime Services